 Back pain and muscle soreness are very common in life.
 Most can be relieved or treated with simple home treatment within a few weeks.
 Heat therapy is one of the most effective home treatments to relieve back pain, joint pain, and muscle aches.
-Because it increases circulation, allows nutrients and oxygen to flow to the joints and muscles.
+Because it increases circulation, and allows nutrients and oxygen to flow to the joints and muscles.
 This circulation improves back stiffness, inflammation, and repair of damaged muscles.

 Heating pads are a type of electric mats that deliver heat therapy or thermotherapy and are used to relieve pain in the neck, back, muscles, and symptoms of arthritis.
 If you keep feeling cold in the back, legs, a heating pad will be more efficient than a blanket and can get you warm and cozy faster.
 You can combine both heating pads for maximum warmth.